Should Your Child See a Doctor?

 Non-dangerous Spider Bites

-When to Call Your Doctor for Spider Bite
+When to Call for Spider Bite

-Call 911 If…
+Call 911 Now

-- Your child has passed out or is too weak to stand
+- Passed out or too weak to stand

-Call Your Doctor Now (night or day) If
+Call Doctor Now or Go to ER

 - Your child looks or acts very sick